nmwsharp/polyscope-docs/cpp/source/features/groups.md

     There is also a corresponding `getShowChildDetails()`.

-??? func "`#!cpp Group* Group::setHideDescendentsFromStructureLists(bool newVal)`"
+??? func "`#!cpp Group* Group::setHideDescendantsFromStructureLists(bool newVal)`"

     ##### hide from structure list

-    If true, the structures which are members of this group (or descendents in any nested groups) will be hidden from the ImGui UI panel structure list.
+    If true, the structures which are members of this group (or descendants in any nested groups) will be hidden from the ImGui UI panel structure list.

     (Default: false)

-    There is also a corresponding `getHideDescendentsFromStructureLists()`.
+    There is also a corresponding `getHideDescendantsFromStructureLists()`.